-Client-flagged data were removed from the analyses due to a thorough review of rater comments.
+Incomplete data were removed from the analyses after a thorough review of rater comments by CCHI.
 Specifically, CCHI provided lists of IDs of participants for each item on the exam that were flagged for removal due to incorrect interpretation of the rubric, audio quality, or candidate behavior that was not consistent with the guidelines of the rubrics.
-Subsequently, out of 163 available cases, item-level data of 54 candidates (for one or more item) were removed.
+Subsequently, out of 249 available cases, item-level data of 72 candidates (for one or more item) were removed.
 In subsequent analyses, candidates were removed listwise if the total score was important to the calculation of any statistical indices.
-Note that reducing the sample from 163 participants that had full data to 109 did not change the overall reliability of the measure.
+For research questions (RQs) 1 through 3, it was important to maintain the sample of candidates that had complete ratings on all items and all rubric scales.
+Analyses within these RQ groups depended on the accurate calculation of the total score (raw or weighted), so candidates were removed if they had any item ratings missing.
+Due to this, the sample size for RQ1 and RQ3 was 177.
+For RQ2, it was important to maximize information at the item level, thus the sample size for analyses under that category used the original 249 candidates.